Quicken 2013 Review

 The new Quicken 2013 adds an extensive mobile experience to the software.
 This is a must-have upgrade for long-time Quicken users.
+For the latest version, see this Quicken 2015 for Mac review.

 Starting today, the new version of Quicken is available for purchase.
 While Mint.com and other online services are now very popular for tracking personal finances, I’ve stuck with Quicken for many years.
 This desktop software from Intuit has many advanced features — and basic features dealing with investments — that will never be built into Mint.com.
 For people serious about tracking personal finances, Quicken is the only software to use.